shreyastulsi/shreyastulsi.github.io/project.md

 **Limitations:**<br>

 1. Size of this dataset is somewhat limited(only 1338 samples) thus may not generalize well to other populations<br>
 2. The evaluation is being done using a simple train-test split system.
-Performing cross-validation, as well as more advanced techniques such as hyperparameter tuning, could boost the 3. performance of the ML approaches we are employing<br>
+Performing cross-validation, as well as more advanced techniques such as hyperparameter tuning, could boost the peformance of the ML approaches we are employing<br>
 The preprocessing being doen is quite straightforward, the results would probably improve given more advanced feature engineering(this includes things like non-linear transformations)<br>